Timeline

 Repair of Chikamasa Inari Shrine

-Reconstruction of the otabisho pedestal
+Reconstruction of the Otabisho pedestal

 In Commemoration of the Accession of His Majesty the Emperor (Heisei)

-・Dedication of national flag raising platform by the chief priest and parish representatives.
+・Dedication of national flag raising -MAP No.21-

 ・Dedication of shrine name monuments for Uryu Kojin Shrine, Inari Shrine, and Hitomaru Shrine.